bhuvanmalik007/Alphabet-Game/readme.md

 # Alphabet Game

 This is a fun game for children to drag and drop alphabet, vowel teams etc. to an empty grid.
+All the React code is in the src folder.

 - All the table rows are auto-generated.
 - The lists are easily extensible.